Virtual zoo

-A virtual zoo is a new concept that uses the zoo model in a web format.
+A virtual zoo is an exploration of the zoo model of interacting with animals, but in a virtual environment such as a web page, a collection of videos, or virtual reality.

 Many virtual zoos are websites that are created to simulate a visit to a zoo, and the visitors to these sites can view exhibits about animals and their habitats.
-Many Zoos as well as schools have developed virtual zoos.
-For example, instead of actual animals, a virtual zoo will have articles and media as exhibits.
-There are many virtual zoos that have been created; most are small and unremarkable, while some have hundreds of exhibits.
+Many zoos as well as schools have developed virtual zoos offering educational articles and media as exhibits.

-Many of these projects focus on photos of animals or the sale of animal products.
-Some virtual zoos are strictly educational.
-Zoos on the web are good sources of animal information.

 History

 The first virtual zoo was created in 1994 by Ken Boschert, DVM.
 Boschert created his site as a way of informing people about animals and how to care for them.
 His site has been recognized by Education World and "Web 100".

-In 2017, Hari Kunduru founded Zoptiks, a modern virtual zoo.
-Where you can find zoologist backed information about animals and dinosaurs as well as explore them via augmented reality.
-Similarly, Zoptiks is a zoo directory where you can find zoos, aquariums, wildlife sanctuaries and other zoological organizations around the world.
+In 2017, Hari Kunduru founded Zoptiks, a virtual zoo offering zoologist-backed information about animals and dinosaurs, and an augmented reality interface.

+During the COVID-19 pandemic, families and children were unable to attend zoos due to nationwide lockdowns.
+Some groups such as Zoos Victoria offered a 24/7 livestream of animals including otters, lions and penguins.